Some links on this page are affiliate links. See full disclosure in the page footer.

 12. Risk Tolerance

 Risk-tolerant founders aren’t reckless, they’re calculated.
-They know big moves come with friction, but they’re comfortable acting before proof, understanding that most growth lives outside of guarantees.
-They understand that stability in business comes from making bold but smart calls at key moments.
+They know big moves come with friction, but they’re comfortable acting before proof because much of growth lives outside guarantees.
+In business, stability often comes from making bold but smart calls at key moments.

 These founders see risk as a lever, not a threat.
 They don’t act impulsively, but they don’t wait for guarantees either.
 When others freeze, they move with conviction.